|

 1/8" of clearance between pads on converter and flex plate.
 If you have

-more than 1/16 to 1/8", install equal thickness washers to reduce
+more than 1/16 to 1/8", install equal thickness washers to reduce clearance

-vibration and pump bushing failure. c) if vibration occurs after
+bushing failure. c) if vibration occurs after installation, mark converter to

-installation, mark converter to flex plate and rotate the converter one bolt
+flex plate and rotate the converter one bolt hole at a time.

 3) The number 1 cause of vibration is failure to prepare the